 This holds true within the lab as well.
 Share resources.
-If you have something you're not using – equipment, reagents/chemicals, and consumables – offer it to a colleague, or better yet, use a lab equipment booking system such as Clustermarket to improve resource utilisation and visibility throughout the institution.
+If you have something you're not using – equipment, reagents/chemicals, and consumables – offer it to a colleague, or better yet, use a lab equipment booking system such as Clustermarket to improve resource utilization and visibility throughout the institution.

 Small changes do add up; if all labs make sustainability a priority, we will see a real difference.
-Even within one university this cumulative effect can be seen.
-During a pilot program across all labs at the University of Alabama Birmingham (UAB), UAB Green Labs demonstrated that, through behavioural changes alone, they were able to reduce energy usage by 620,000 kW hours.
+Even within one university, this cumulative effect can be seen.
+During a pilot program across all labs at the University of Alabama Birmingham (UAB), UAB Green Labs demonstrated that, through behavioral changes alone, they were able to reduce energy usage by 620,000 kW hours.
 That’s as much energy as 62 homes use in an entire year!